 4. Weight

-Even the lightest hiking footwear is still heavier than your average pair of shoes.
+Even the lightest hiking footwear will be heavier than regular shoes.

-So as a beginner, it’s not a terrible idea to wear your new boots around the house for a few days before taking them on a serious hike.
+As a beginner, it’s a smart move to wear your new boots around the house for a couple of days before embarking on a challenging hike.
+This helps you adjust to the weight on your feet before you tackle tough terrains.

 5. Tread